 How Much Does a Visit to Pura Besakih Cost?

 We paid the nominal 5,000 rupiah parking fee and parked next to a row of sarong shops.
 We knew we would need a sarong to enter the complex.
 The shopkeeper started negotiations with a price of 200,000 rupiah for one sarong.
 After a couple of minutes of haggling, she had reduced the price to 50,000 rupiah each.
 This is a little more than you might pay elsewhere but for the sake of saving 50 pence, we didn't waste time haggling further.

 We paid the official entry fee of 60,000 rupiah at the ticket office.
 “I'll be your guide today” declared a local man stepping out to accompany us.
 A fairly direct, “No you won't” was enough to melt his enthusiasm and that of the other potential guides hanging around.

 The road up to the main temple was lined with shops and cafes but many were closed, with the shutters down.
 Those that were open were manned by extremely bored looking staff who didn't speak to us at all.
-Local boys on motorbikes offered us a ride up the hill but we politely declined their offer.
+Young boys on motorbikes offered us a ride up the hill but we politely declined their offer.